speaktosteve/speaktosteve.github.io/src/routes/component-testing-in-nextjs-using-cypress-part-1-set-up/+page.md

 ## Summary

-So far, so what right?
-We've set up our test tooling and a sample application, but read on for the really useful stuff such as intercepting network requests and covering server-side components.ß
+So far, so what, right?
+We've set up our test tooling and a sample application but read on for details on how to isolate your tests better using network intercepts and how to test server-side components.